| Home | Survivors | Index |

 You may not have had a great childhood, but at least it's over!

 It can be extremely difficult for an abuse survivor to make a scrapbook of their childhood.
 Some don't make a childhood scrapbook at all.
 Others leave out the bad things because they can't bear to think about them or don't want anyone to know about them.
-For some people that works well - it sort of gives them the childhood they never had.
+For some people that works well--it sort of gives them the childhood they never had.
 But many people want to document at least a few details about the past.
-Sometimes this in a scrapbook that no one ever sees, that only close family sees, or that is left for people to see after they die.
+Sometimes this in a scrapbook that no one ever sees, that only close family sees, or that is left for people to see after they are gone.

 I come down on the side of doing the scrapbook or journaling even if you don't let anyone see it.
-The process is painful but I have never known anyone who didn't think if was beneficial.
+The process is painful but I have never known anyone who didn't think if was beneficial afterwards.

 Also see Scrapping the Difficult Times.